DCoppitters/EnergyScope_pathway_unexpected_events/README.md

 # How to Run the Model #

-The model can be executed from the script `run_scenarios.py`, located in the `src` folder.
-Detailed instructions for setting up the problem are provided in that script.
+The model can be executed from the scripts `run_scenarios_pf.py` and `run_scenarios_myo.py`, located in the `src` folder.
+Detailed instructions for setting up the problem are provided in those scripts.

 ---